abrambueno1992/SocrateCC/marsrover/MROVER_READ.md

 ### `Redux Actions`

 The redux actions are separated into rover actions and controller actions.
-The controller actions are two in total, setGrid which takes x and y integers as parameters, and executeCommands, which takes in an integer, corresponding to 1 or 2 (1 is to execute Rover 1 commands).
+The controller actions are two in total, **setGrid** which takes x and y integers as parameters, and **executeCommands**, which takes in an integer, corresponding to 1 or 2 (1 is to execute Rover 1 commands).
-The rover actions are three in total: setPosR takes in a dataObject, and an integer (corresponding to the rover number, such as 1 for Rover1).
+The rover actions are three in total: <br>
+**#1 setPosR** takes in a dataObject, and an integer (corresponding to the rover number, such as 1 for Rover1).
 <br>
 `const state = {};` <br>
 `// dataOject === state;` <br>